 The Extra Time Project is a short stay, 12 week, alternative provision working on improving Social, Emotional Wellbeing whilst also giving pupils the opportunity to have respite from negative cycles they may have found themselves in, in mainstream education.
-Currently in Partnership with Brighton & Hove and West Sussex County Councils, running centres in Brighton and Worthing
+Currently in Partnership with Brighton & Hove and West Sussex County Councils, running centres in Brighton, Chichester and Worthing

 Our new KS2 transition programme focuses on working with all stages of the journey for year 6 pupils.
 RMF staff members are placed within the primary school, after the completion of year 6 SATS.
 Supporting the needs of the year 6 staff and pupils, RMF staff work directly with identified year 6 pupils through small group and 1:1 support sessions, creating a pupil profile that further supports the primary schools work on transition.